Gee-Arr-Tee/USB-MIDI-Organ-Conversion-With-Arduino-Leonardo/README.md

 All the Code and Eagle PCB and Schematic Files are provided, as well as connection diagrams and a Build of Materials (BOM).

+Added the Gerber Files so anyone can get their own boards made.

 Since an Arduino Leonardo does not have enough pins to control even a single 61 Note keyboard without using a diode matrix, shift registers are used as inputs for any extra pins required.

 A single board provides 32 Inputs which can be used for a Pedalboard and controlled by the Arduino with only 4 pins.